-The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.72 However, there are some issues with the application of market power mitigation in the Day-Ahead Energy Market and the Real-Time Energy Market when market sellers fail the TPS test.
+The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.79 However, there are some issues with the application of market power mitigation in the Day-Ahead Energy Market and the Real-Time Energy Market when market sellers fail the TPS test.
 These issues can be resolved by simple rule changes.

 The enforcement of market power mitigation rules is undermined if the definition of a competitive offer is not correct.
 A competitive offer is equal to short run marginal costs.
 The significance of competition metrics like markup is also undermined if the definition of a competitive offer is not correct.
-The definition of a competitive offer, as interpreted by PJM, is not currently correct.
-Some unit owners include costs that are not short run marginal costs in offers, including maintenance costs.
+The definition of a competitive offer, under the PJM Market Rules, is not currently correct.
+The definition, that energy costs must be related to electric production, is not clear or correct.
+All costs and investments for power generation are related to electric production.
+Under this definition, some unit owners include costs that are not short run marginal costs in offers, especially maintenance costs.
 This issue can be resolved by simple rule changes to incorporate a clear and accurate definition of short run marginal costs.

 Prices are a key outcome of markets.
 Prices vary across hours, days and years for multiple reasons.
 Price is an indicator of the level of competition in a market although individual prices are not always easy to interpret.
 In a competitive market, prices are directly related to the marginal cost to serve load in each market interval.
 The pattern of prices within days and across months and years illustrates how prices are directly related to supply and demand conditions and thus also illustrates the potential significance of the impact of the price elasticity of demand on prices.
-Energy market results in 2018 generally reflected supply-demand fundamentals, although the behavior of some participants both routinely and during high demand periods represents economic withholding.
+Energy market results in 2019 generally reflected supply-demand fundamentals, although the behavior of some participants both routinely and during high demand periods represents economic withholding.
 Economic withholding is the ability to increase markups substantially in tight market conditions.
 There are additional issues in the energy market including the uncertainties about the pricing and availability of natural gas, the way that generation owners incorporate natural gas costs in offers, and the lack of adequate incentives for unit owners to take all necessary actions to acquire fuel and operate rather than economically withhold or physically withhold.

 Prices in PJM are not too low.
+Prices in PJM are the result of input prices, consistent with a competitive market.
+Low natural gas prices have been a primary cause of low PJM energy market prices.
 There is no evidence to support the need for a significant change to the calculation of LMP.
 The underlying problem that fast start pricing and PJM's reserve pricing approach are attempting to address is actually scarcity pricing, including the impact of operator actions on the definition of scarcity.
-Prices do not reflect market conditions when the market is tight.
+Prices do not reflect market conditions when the market is tight, because PJM is not implementing scarcity pricing when there is scarcity.
 Rather than undercutting the basic LMP logic that is core to market efficiency, it would make more sense to directly address scarcity pricing, operator actions and the design of reserve markets.
+Implementing scarcity pricing when there is scarcity is a basic first step.
 Targeted increases to the demand for reserves when the market is tight would address price formation in the energy market.

-72 The MMU reviews PJM's application of the TPS test and brings issues to the attention of PJM.
+79 The MMU reviews PJM's application of the TPS test and brings issues to the attention of PJM.